techgaun/ex_gecko/README.md

 * Heroku - integrates with the heroku cli to pump out CPU load, memory stats and postgres DB stats

+* Runscope - integrates with Runscope API to pull test results

 #### Papertrail

 The papertrail adapter requires [papertrail-cli](https://github.com/papertrail/papertrail-cli) to be installed.
 Once installed, make sure you configure papertrail so that it can fetch data.